-Dividends declared by quoted companies out of income earned are remittable to non-resident shareholders.
-An emigrant shareholder will be entitled to dividends declared out of income earned after the date of emigration.
-Dividends declared by non-quoted companies are remittable in proportion to percentage shareholdings, subject to certain restrictions.
-Dividends in favour of emigrant shareholders may be remitted subject to additional requirements.
+Dividends declared by companies are remittable to non-resident shareholders in proportion to percentage shareholdings, subject to certain restrictions if the dividend is declared by an affected person who has local financial assistance.
+An emigrant shareholder will be entitled to dividends declared out of income earned from normal trading activities after the date of emigration.
+Non-listed companies have additional requirements to be met in order to transfer such dividends.